 There are many reasons why proper oral hygiene is important later in life however the main reason is they are at higher risk for dental problems and overall health problems.
 An average elderly person takes a lot of medication and also may suffer from physical limitations.
 Certain medications can lead to oral health problems.
 Flossing and brushing may be more difficult for them.
 With physical limitations, it is important to make sure their oral health is monitored closely.

 Is it necessary for seniors to visit the dentist more often?

 You should continue to visit Dr. Schweifler regularly.
 He will let you know if you require more frequent teeth cleanings.
 This is may benefit some elderly patients who suffer from physical limitations.

 What is dry mouth?

 Dry mouth is a common condition seen in elderly patients.
 As some people age, they may begin to experience reduced saliva flow.
 Living with a dry mouth can actually cause many health problems.
-It makes you more prone to gum disease, tooth decay and mouth infections.
-Most people also have difficulty with their dentures and speaking and swallowing also becomes an issue.
+It makes you more prone to gum disease, tooth decay, and mouth infections.
+Most people also have difficulty with their dentures and speaking and swallowing also become an issue.
 If you suffer from dry mouth, let Dr. Schweifler know at your next appointment and he can help you treat this problem.